gopasspw/gopassbridge/README.md

 #### Build and install browser extension from source

 See `Makefile` release target.
-For firefox, the development plugin can be installed only temporarily while for chrome, the extracted extension can be installed permanently.
+For Firefox, the development plugin can be installed only temporarily while for Chrome, the extracted extension can be installed permanently.

 ### Connect to gopass